Twenty-two historic villas, each one a stepping stone through the High Renaissance, dot the landscape across the Veneto region of northeastern Italy.

-All of these “lord of the manor” estates were designed by Andrea Di Pietro della Gondola, better known as Palladio, the most influential individual in the history of western architecture.
+All of these “lord of the manor” estates were designed by Andrea Di Pietro della Gondola, better known as Palladio, one of the most influential individuals in the history of western architecture.

 Palladio’s work inspired a distinct architectural style known as Palladianism — a neoclassical interpretation of the ancient temples of Greece and Rome — which spread like wildfire around Europe and eventually sailed across The Pond to North America.

 Not just an architectural style, Palladianism was a lifestyle, too, enjoyed by the rich and famous of the time who had the means to commission Palladio to build their personal Shangri-La in the meadows and on the hilltops around the Most Serene Republic of Venice.

 These 22 venerable villas are part of the UNESCO World Heritage site known as the “City of Vicenza and the Palladian Villas of the Veneto.”

 With the aid of my car’s GPS, along with willing curators clutching keys, I plan on photographing as many of these fine examples of Palladian real estate as I can, one front gate at a time.